Taydale/api/index.md

 To start use the Taydale API, you need to [create a request](https://api.taydale.com/create-request/) to our staff for access to the API.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+When you got your API, [connect them to your servers](https://api.taydale.com/connect-api/).
+Finally!
+If you correctly connected your API, you will see your mail, on which API was registered.

+### Step 1.
+Getting a Player Information.

+First of all,

 ```markdown
 Syntax highlighted code block